 The Vietnamese government appears to tacitly accept that it has problems with the enforcement of its labor laws.
-Vietnam's official news agencies-Thanhnien News, Vietnam Net, and Voice of Vietnam News-ran a series of reports in 2008 and 2009 describing problems with Vietnam's protection of workers' rights, the flaws of the VGCL, and efforts to improve working conditions in Vietnam.58 The humanitarian aid agency of the Australian Council of Trade Unions, which has worked closely with the VGCL on workers' education, wrote in a letter to Human Rights Watch, "Our experience in workers' education in Vietnam also leads us to believe that the government, far from trying to lower workers' conditions or repress workers, is sensitive to the needs of women and men workers."
-59
+Vietnam's official news agencies-Thanhnien News, Vietnam Net, and Voice of Vietnam News-ran a series of reports in 2008 and 2009 describing problems with Vietnam's protection of workers' rights, the flaws of the VGCL, and efforts to improve working conditions in Vietnam.53 The humanitarian aid agency of the Australian Council of Trade Unions, which has worked closely with the VGCL on workers' education, wrote in a letter to Human Rights Watch, "Our experience in workers' education in Vietnam also leads us to believe that the government, far from trying to lower workers' conditions or repress workers, is sensitive to the needs of women and men workers."54

 The Vietnamese government is working with various international organizations to improve its labor laws, regulations and enforcement.
-Vietnam's Ministry of Labour, Invalids, and Social Affairs (MOLISA) and the VGCL are currently working with the International Labor Organization (ILO) to finalize a new Labour Code and Trade Union Law.
-60 In May 2012, Vietnam's National Assembly discussed some possible changes in the draft legislation, but no final vote was taken.
+Vietnam's Ministry of Labour, Invalids, and Social Affairs (MOLISA) and the VGCL worked with the International Labor Organization (ILO) to finalize a new Labour Code and Trade Union Law.
+In June 2012, Vietnam's National Assembly approved the new law, which took effect on May 1, 2013.
 The ILO and MOLISA are also working with Spain's Agency for International Development Cooperation on a program to eliminate child labor in Vietnam.
 In addition, the United Nations is providing \$2 million for a program to help the VGCL improve its grassroots relations.
-61